 Short Definition:

-An FDR consists of a consistently reprocessed record of uncertainty-quantified sensor observations that are calibrated to physical units and located in time and space, together with all ancillary and lower-level instrument data used to calibrate and locate the observations and to estimate uncertainty.
+An FDR consists of a consistently [re]processed single sensor record of [ideally uncertainty-quantified] observations that are calibrated to physical units and located in time and space. [, together with all ancillary and lower-level instrument data used to calibrate and locate the observations and to estimate uncertainty.]

 Explanation and further guidance:

 This FDR definition is intended to define the target objective (goal) for FDR activities.
 In the following points, “should” is used to indicate what is necessary to achieve this FDR definition.
 Importantly, initiatives that deliver societal and scientific benefit from reprocessing and improvement activities but meet this goal only partially should not for that reason be discouraged or inhibited.
+This in particular applies to historical satellite data for which information to characterise uncertainty may not exist.

-The FDR should be consistently reprocessed or otherwise improved so as to maximise observational temporal consistency, in support of more consistent derived data records.
+The FDR should be consistently [re]processed or otherwise improved so as to maximise observational temporal consistency, in support of more consistent derived data records.

 The complete FDR should include lower-level observations with the means to derive calibrated quantities from these (such as Earth view counts together with the appropriate parameters for transformation to physical units).
 This enables efficient re-estimation of calibrated quantities should further research improve understanding of the sensors’ calibration.
 Users may additionally require a consistent version of the FDR comprising calibrated measured values in their physical units, particularly if the conversion to calibrated values has some complexity.
-The FDR further includes all further ancillary data, telemetry, etc, used in the process of calibration (or in deriving calibration parameters).
-“Together with” does not necessarily mean “in the same file”, but the FDR should provide unambiguous traceability between the lower-level data, the calibrated data and the corresponding ancillary data.
+The FDR should include all further ancillary data, telemetry, etc., used in the process of calibration (or in deriving calibration parameters).
+“Together with” does not necessarily mean “in the same file”, but the FDR should provide as far as possible unambiguous traceability between the lower-level data, the calibrated data and the corresponding ancillary data.

 The data in the FDR should be located in time and space using a clearly defined co-ordinate system, exploiting the best available estimates of orbital elements (where relevant).